 Controversy remains as to what role the overlying acromion has in the majority of patients with a torn rotator cuff.
 In some patients there is such a prominent bone developing spontaneously that it appears to rub a hole in the rotator cuff.
 In these same patients a quick forceful action may act somewhat akin to taking scissors across a tightly held piece of cloth resulting in a tear; people that fit into this category typically have an acromion described as "type 3".

 Confirmation of a torn rotator cuff is required for definitive treatment.
 A person presenting with persistent pain and particularly if there is weakness and associated loss of motion is probably a good candidate for either an arthrogram (dye injected with a sterile needle) or an MRI scan.
-In the last 10 years MRI has become the diagnostic exam of choice because it is the only test that allows us to not only confirm the presence of a torn tendon but to get a good idea of how large the tear is and the condition of the muscle.
-This affects the treatment options, urgency of treatment, the possibility of treatment, i.e. it could be too large and too old for surgery to benefit the person.
+In the last 10 years MRI has become the diagnostic exam of choice because it is the only test that allows us to not only confirm the presence of a torn tendon, but to get a good idea of how large the tear is and the condition of the muscle.
+This affects the treatment options, urgency of treatment, and the possibility of treatment.
+In some cases it could be too large and too old for surgery to benefit the person.
 This helps set the stage for preparation for both the surgeon and the patient.

 In a combination test, an MRI-arthrogram helps to add a little extra definition in the rare damage to the glenoid labrum.
 Glenoid labral abnormalities occur very rarely in a fashion such that they are symptomatic.
 They are commonly identified in the patients undergoing surgery for a torn rotator cuff.
 In these individuals the pathology of the abnormalities identified in the labrum probably have absolutely nothing to do with the person's complaints and oftentimes can go untreated without the person having ongoing symptoms.